Weltraumschaf/cay-the/src/main/tex/README.md

 # LaTeX - Readme

-Here in this direcotry the documentation stuff sources is stored.
+Here in this directory the documentation stuff sources is stored.

 ## Links